 Three main soffit and fascia goals…

 - The first issue involves reliably preventing water from sneaking behind the aluminum and causing the roof edge to get wet and rot.

 - The second is all about making allowances for aluminum’s unstoppable habit of liberally expanding and contracting with changes in temperature.

 - The third issue involves securing fascia so it withstands every kind of harsh weather that comes along.

-Working with aluminum soffit, fascia and J-channel involves cutting operations that use a combination of hand and power tools.
+Working with aluminum soffit and fascia involves cutting operations that use a combination of hand and power tools.
 Besides a good pair of aviation snips for medium-sized cuts, I use a pair of small, first-aid scissors for completing tiny cuts accurately.
 And you can’t beat a sliding compound mitre saw for large, repetitive cuts.
 The blade I prefer is made especially for soffit and fascia work, and slices more cleanly and quietly than a regular crosscut blade.
 For best results, also give a quick shot of WD-40 to the teeth after every few cuts, to extend blade life.